kubestellar/kubestellar/docs/content/v0.20/architecture.md

         actions and is ready to process other events from the queue.
     -  If there are matching clusters:
         - Wraps the object into a ManifestWork
-        - Adds a label to the ManifestWork that is used to track the placement that caused the object to be delivered to one or more clusters.
+        - Adds a label for each matched (Placement, WDS) to the ManifestWork that is used to track the placement that caused the object to be delivered to one or more clusters.
 The label contains both the placement name (note that placement is cluster-scoped) and the WDS name.
-A label is attached for each placement whose selector matches the object.
           This way, when a placement is deleted or updated it is possible to locate the associated ManifestWorks for deletion or label removal (if more than one label is present, as other placements may “own” the object).
         - For each cluster:
           -  Sets the manifest namespace == name of the cluster
           -  Uses the client connected to the ITS to do a server-side